 View the MSHP Summary of Curriculum Requirements here.

 Master of Science in Design with a concentration in Historic Preservation

 The one-year Master of Science in Design with a concentration in Historic Preservation (MSD-HP) complements Weitzman School’s long-standing two-year MSHP degree.The MSD-HP directly addresses the needs of practicing design professionals seeking post-professional training, specialization, or change in career path.The MSD-HP curriculum requires 12 CUs and spans one calendar year – two full-time semesters, plus one summer studio course.
 Half of the required courses are elective; personalized curricula can accommodate advanced thesis research or additional studios.
 Applicants must possess a professional degree in design or planning fields (architecture, landscape architecture, interior architecture, urban planning, urban design, engineering) from an accredited university, and at least three years of professional experience.

 View the MSD-HP Summary of Curriculum Requirements here.

 Certificate in Historic Preservation

-The Certificate in Historic Preservation provides an opportunity for students in other PennDesign departments to gain expertise in historic preservation while completing requirements for their other professional degrees (in architecture, city planning, or landscape architecture).
-The requirements must be completed within four years of admission.
-Five course units in Historic Preservation, including HSPV 660 (Theories of Historic Preservation), are selected in consultation with the faculty to develop an area of professional focus.
+The Certificate in Historic Preservation provides an opportunity for students enrolled in other graduate degree programs in the University of Pennsylvania to gain expertise in historic preservation while completing requirements for their professional degree programs.
+A total of 5 HSPV course units, including HSPV 660/661 Theories of Historic Preservation I and II (0.50 cu each), are required for the certificate, and are selected in consultation with the HSPV faculty to develop an area of professional focus.